aleph-im/aleph-docs/docs/tools/aleph-client/usage.md

 * `--payment-chain [AVAX|BASE|ETH|SOL]`: Chain you want to use to pay for your instance
 * `--name TEXT`: Name of your new instance
 * `--rootfs TEXT`: Hash of the rootfs to use for your instance.
 Defaults to Ubuntu 22.
 You can also create your own rootfs and pin it
-* `--rootfs-size INTEGER`: Size of the rootfs to use for your instance.
-If not set, content.size of the --rootfs store message will be used
+* `--compute-units INTEGER`: Number of compute units to allocate.
+Compute units correspond to a tier that includes vcpus, memory, disk and gpu presets.
+For reference, run: `aleph pricing --help`
 * `--vcpus INTEGER`: Number of virtual CPUs to allocate
-* `--memory INTEGER`: Maximum memory (RAM) allocation on VM in MiB
+* `--memory INTEGER`: Maximum memory (RAM) in MiB to allocate
+* `--rootfs-size INTEGER`: Rootfs size in MiB to allocate
 * `--timeout-seconds FLOAT`: If vm is not called after [timeout_seconds] it will shutdown  \[default: 30.0]
 * `--ssh-pubkey-file PATH`: Path to a public ssh key to be added to the instance  \[default: /home/$USER/.ssh/id_rsa.pub]
+* `--address TEXT`: Address of the payer.
+In order to delegate the payment, your account must be authorized beforehand to publish on the behalf of this address.
+See the docs for more info: https://docs.aleph.im/protocol/permissions/
 * `--gpu / --no-gpu`: Launch an instance attaching a GPU to it  \[default: no-gpu]
+* `--premium / --no-premium`: Use Premium GPUs (VRAM > 48GiB)
 * `--skip-volume / --no-skip-volume`: Skip prompt to attach more volumes  \[default: no-skip-volume]
 * `--persistent-volume TEXT`: Persistent volumes are allocated on the host machine and are not deleted when the VM is stopped.
 Requires at least `name`, `persistence`, `mount` and `size_mib`.
 For more info, see the docs: https://docs.aleph.im/computing/volumes/persistent/